Important Biblical verses that shape school academic behavior

 Equally important with hard work is the right priority.
 We can work hard at something that’s not really important.
 Although the context of Ecclesiastes may be different, the principle is the same; there is a time to play, a time to sleep, and a time study.

 When children as young as seven learn to be independent, they learn the value of responsibility.
 Procrastination is a bad habit that can be avoided if they have learned to value time.

 Truth is truth, and a half-truth is dishonesty.
 It’s similar to “one multiplied by zero” is still zero.
 Probity is the quality of having strong moral principles, honesty, and decency.
 Never lie to anyone, especially to your kids.

 Children surrounded by people who always “speak the truth in love” will learn the value of honesty.
 It will be innate for them to hate cheating in an exam and will likely study to prepare for it.
 Teachers are mostly impressed with honest children and are often rewarded.
 Those who are dishonest are marked.

 3. Promise Keeper

-A child’s brain is like a sponge.
-Neuroscientists estimate it can store up to 2.5 petabytes.
+Neuroscientists estimate that a child’s brain can store up to 2.5 petabytes.
 Thus, broken promises stored in their brains can have a lasting impact on their adult behavior.
 Parents must take extra care even on small promises they make.

 A broken heart because of broken promises is excess baggage that can have lasting effects.
 If a child brings this to school, he/she may subconsciously see classmates or teachers as untrustworthy.

 2 Corinthians 9:7

-If a child is used to sharing, they become less materialistic.
+If kids are used to sharing, they become less materialistic.
 Thus, being fashionable or having the latest gadget would not be a priority.
 The true meaning of giving is by encouraging them to share what they were blessed with.
 Moreso, what impacts them are those we do naturally.
 Giving is not a show we need to put on, it should be a habit as well.

 If kids are used to sharing, they become less materialistic.

 5. Speak Life!